vmware-tanzu/tanzu-dev-portal/content/guides/velero-gs/index.md

 - "/guides/kubernetes/velero-gs"
 level1: Securing Kubernetes
 level2: Backup and Restore
+description: Getting started with Velero, an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes
 ---

 What do you do if you lose state in your cluster, or something went very wrong